HOA and Cats: Common Rules and Key Information

 Your HOA and Outdoor Cats

-Some owners allow their cats to go in and out at will.
+Some owners allow their cats to come and go as they please.
 These cats should count within the pet limit, but if they are domesticated, they shouldn’t cause problems.
 The only situation in which they might cause issues is if they’re not neutered or spayed.
 Unneutered male cats can become territorial and aggressive.
 Unspayed females can also be territorial, and when they’re in heat, males often fight over them; stray or feral cats are more likely to come into the community.

-Your pet registration form should ask if their animals are neutered.
-Cats that aren’t neutered shouldn’t be allowed outside.
+Your pet registration form should ask if the animals are neutered.
+Unneutered cats shouldn’t be allowed outside.
 When they go outside, they should also be wearing a collar.
-If you have a lot of cats in your HOA, you could encourage the owners to put up posters saying that a cat lives there so that they can show pride in their animal.
+If you have many cats in your HOA, you could encourage owners to post signs saying a cat lives there so they can show pride in their animal.
 It also helps you to see who owns a pet.

 Your HOA and Stray Cats

 If stray cats show up in your community, sometimes residents begin feeding them because they feel sorry for them.
-This is fine until suddenly there are 10 that show up for the food.
-The best thing to do is to talk to your local government agency or Alley Cat Allies to get help to humanely trap them.
+This is fine until suddenly 10 show up for the food.
+The best thing to do is to talk to your local government agency or Alley Cat Allies for help on how to humanely deal with them.

 Trap-Neuter-Return (TNR) programs do work in reducing the feral cat population, so the board can work with them to humanely deal with any feral cats.
 The Alley Cats Feral Friends Network can also help you and advise on the next steps.
-Animal shelters also have lots of different articles on what to do with the community cat population, from resolving cat-wildlife conflict to steps for municipal leaders.
-Using humane traps you can help these cats to have better lives in loving homes.
+Animal shelters also have lots of different articles on what to do about the community cat population, from resolving cat-wildlife conflicts to steps for municipal leaders.
+With your help, these cats can have better lives in loving homes.

 Your HOA & Rat-Catching Cats

-Depending on the size of your community, and the number of rats you could try trapping them yourselves, either with actual traps and poison or by planting mint.
+Depending on the size of your community and the number of rats, you could try trapping them yourselves, either with actual traps and poison or by planting mint.
 Rats hate mint, so one way to prevent or get rid of them is to plant mint around the HOA or condo.
-There are also lots of other DIY methods to exterminate rats.
-These include mothballs and boric acid mixed with peanut butter.
+There are also many other DIY methods for exterminating rats, such as using mothballs or boric acid mixed with peanut butter.

 They can restrict them, but it is more challenging than cats that go outside.